Kevin A. Ross: Return to media

 Ross decided to start a communications company, become a blogger, and launch an eponymous Internet show on Blogtalkradio, a large citizen broadcasting network.
 "The Kevin Ross Show" became a leading current events and conservative political show on Blogtalkradio.
 It also ranked among the top five most popular shows on the social networking radio site.

 In 2008, Fox News Radio and BlogTalkRadio partnered to bring listeners "Election 2008: Battle of the Blog Talkers."
 Fans of FOX News Radio's "FOX Across America" selected their favorite BlogTalkRadio hosts from each side of the political spectrum during a weeklong, one-on-one tournament.
 Ross was chosen as one of the eight hosts, and ultimately won the contest representing the political right.

 At a 2009 business meeting with comedian Byron Allen to discuss an online media venture, Allen was so impressed with Ross that he made a deal on the spot, allowing Ross to host what would be the first of nine court shows for Entertainment Studios (ES).
 The following year, "America's Court with Judge Ross" launched as a daytime program.
 Entering its sixteenth season in September 2025, America's Court can also be seen on Justice Central, ES’ legal cable network.

-Kevin Ross' acting credits include appearing as the judge in independent films "Blindfire" and "Broken Star", and an episode of Bounce TV’s comedy series "In The Cut".
+Kevin Ross' acting credits include appearing as the judge in independent films "Blindfire" and "Broken Star (film)", and an episode of Bounce TV’s comedy series "In The Cut (TV series)".
 Additionally, the Netflix release "Ava (2020 film)" features Ross presiding over an America's Court case.